 Owning a home is one of the greatest achievements in one’s life.
 To encourage the inhabitants of India to make purchases, there have been several efforts from the side of the Government.
 Over the last few years, several schemes have been introduced into the market.
-And claiming tax benefits on home loans is one of such schemes.
+And claiming tax benefits on home loans is one such scheme.

 Several sections of the Income Tax Act allow you to claim tax benefits on a home loan.
 Through section 80C of this act, a borrower can claim tax benefit of at least 1.5 lakhs on the home loan.
 Go through the guide to know more about this scheme.

 Section 80C: Section 80C deals with the deduction on payment of interest during one financial year.
 Rs.
 1.5 lakh is the maximum amount that can be deducted.
 However, the limit is the creation of other investments and payments.
-Also, point to be noted, one can’t sell the house within 5 years.
+Also, a point to be noted, one can’t sell the house within 5 years.
 In this situation, the deduction will be reversed.

-Section 80EEA and Section 80EE: Both the sections apply only to first-timers.
+Section 80EEA and Section 80EE: Both sections apply only to first-timers.
 For payment of interests over & above 2 lakhs, section 80EE provides an additional relaxation of 50,000.
 However, as per the last budget, for payment of interest over & above 2 lakhs, Section 80EEA provides an additional relaxation of 1.5 lakhs.
-Additionally, the section 80EEA only applies for additional housing.
+Additionally, section 80EEA only applies for additional housing.
 However, if a person is eligible to avail section 80EE, he/she cannot qualify for 80EEA.

 Section 24: Section 24 says one can claim relaxation over the payment of interest towards a home loan in one financial year.
 For a self-occupied house, the maximum permissible amount for deduction is 2 lakhs per financial year.
 However, for a let-out property, one can claim a deduction without any upper limit.